ludovicalarcon/jenkins-k8s/README.md

 Perfect, our PV and PVC are bound together.

-__Note :__ Minikube come with something call [`Dynamic provisiong and CSI`](https://minikube.sigs.k8s.io/docs/reference/persistent_volumes/).
+__Note :__ Minikube come with something call [Dynamic provisiong and CSI](https://minikube.sigs.k8s.io/docs/reference/persistent_volumes/).
 It will create for us a PV based on the PVC with declare so with minikube we don't really need to create the PV yaml.
 As this feature is only on minikube and on real cluster you will need to create the PV, we are creating it.

 ## __Create Jenkins Deployment__